GOVERNMENT AFFAIRS

 - Stan Filler

-Updating AS 04 to Allow Persons Aged 18-20 On-premises for Alcohol Service and Other Employment
+Pass HB 189: Allow Persons 18-20 On Premises for Alcohol Service or Other Employment

-Alaska CHARR is asking that the Alaska Legislature pass legislation that would allow for persons 18-20 to serve and sell alcohol or enter and remain on a licensed premises for other employment purposes, including under employment by a vendor or support business.
+Alaska CHARR respectfully requests that the Alaska Legislature pass HB 189 with an amendment that would allow for persons 18-20 to enter and remain on a licensed premises for other employment purposes, including under employment by a vendor or support business.